dlemire60/dlemire60.github.io/index.md

 If the look of the various headings isn’t your cup of tea, all of it can be changed for the whole document by altering the font, paragraph, and other formatting attributes *of the style*.
-For example, the Heading 1 style in this document has had its font changed to Cooper Black, and the color changed to 80% gray.
-For fun, go change the heading style and you’ll see all the section headings change accordingly.
+For fun, create some content and apply the default heading styles at various levels.
+Then change the formatting of a heading style and you’ll see all the section headings change accordingly.
 There are also some built-in design themes on the Design ribbon that will adjust the paragraph styles *en masse* to alter the look of your document.

 One of Word’s features is the ability to have the definition of a style automatically update when you directly format a paragraph of that style.